 The Otto Group takes responsibility beyond its business activity for its social environment.
 In Germany, the Group supports young talent and first-time professionals with social projects.
 Internationally, it is active against child labour in India, for example.
-The foundations created by Dr Michael Otto promote fair trade and the responsible handling of natural resources.
+The foundations created by Prof Dr Michael Otto promote fair trade and the responsible handling of natural resources.

-The Aid by Trade Foundation was founded in 2005 by Dr Michael Otto and has since then acted independently of the Otto Group.
+The Aid by Trade Foundation was founded in 2005 by Prof Dr Michael Otto and has since then acted independently of the Otto Group.
 With its Cotton made in Africa (CmiA) initiative it aims to help people to help themselves.
 The objective is to aid African smallholder farmers in improving their own lives through more efficient cultivation methods and to protect the environment in the cultivation regions.
 Today, CmiA is working in nine countries in sub-Saharan Africa with more than 690,000 cotton farmers and has a positive impact on the lives of over 5.6 million people.

 Established in 2007, the Stiftung 2° (2° Foundation) is an initiative of CEOs, Managing Directors and family entrepreneurs.
 It stands for the long-term commitment of business leaders to climate protection.
 Together with representatives from science, society and government, the members of 2° are working on specific long-term solutions for ambitious and effective climate protection.
 The focus is on the Foundation’s overriding goal, which also gave the initiative its name: limiting average global warming to 2 degrees Celsius.